-Robert Csillag, Dentistry, answered
+Robert Csillag, Dentist, answered

 Following a root canal, the remaining tooth does not have a blood supply so it becomes brittle.
 A crown is used to cover the tooth; this can prevent the fracture of the tooth and it restores its normal anatomy.
 At times crowns are needed because the decay or fracture that lead to the root canal has destroyed too much of the tooth structure to be able to function effectively.

-Quinn Schiffman, Dentistry, answered
+Quinn Schiffman, Dentist, answered